About Hayley

-I’m a fourth year PhD student studying Linguistics at Harvard University, with a focus on computational linguistics and semantics.
+I’m a fifth year PhD student studying Linguistics at Harvard University, with a focus on computational linguistics and semantics.

 I’m interested in how we can use linguistics and experimental data to pin down language models’ capabilities and limitations and develop ways to improve them.
 Language models like ChatGPT have taken the world by storm, but we’re still far from understanding how they actually achieve such impressive performance on a wide range of real-life tasks – and why they still fail to handle important aspects of language meaning ranging from seemingly simple negation to more subtle problems like entity tracking.
 Studying their behaviour compared to human performance is the first step in identifying where they fall short, what kind of in-built biases they have (or don’t have) and how we can improve them.
 This may involve “inoculating” their pretraining data with small sets of carefully designed sentences showing the requisite phenomena, fine-tuning, or even building appropriate biases into the network architecture itself.
 But we won’t know what we need to fix until we map out where they fall short.